It's Happening In Miami

 ILTV News and Daily News Updates

-ILTV reports from Israel followed by JBS Daily News with Teisha Bader Mondays - Thursdays at 6:00pm, Friday (ILTV) & Sunday (ILTV) at 5:00pm
+ILTV reports from Israel followed by JBS Daily News with Teisha Bader Mondays - Thursdays at 6:00pm & Fridays at 5:00pm ILTV News Sunday at 5:00pm

 Insider